-In Jenna Cato Bass’s horror film, a Black family’s domestic servitude to a white family is the stuff of nightmares.
+In Jenna Cato Bass’s horror film, Good Madam, a Black family’s domestic servitude to a white family is the stuff of nightmares.

 Good Madam begins with a punishing series of images and sounds: hands scrubbing surfaces, then dipping into dirty, sudsy water.
 They’re actions that could seem mundane, if they weren’t shot in extreme closeup and enhanced with skin-crawling sound design so as to make them feel like something out of a horror movie (and they are).
 What’s also significant is that these are Black hands, and these images of housework are intercut with shots of old, black and white family photos, which portray the white madam of the house and her family.
 This is modern day South Africa, but stripped of context, these opening of Good Madam could easily set up an apartheid-era story.